How organized quilting is taking over the globe!

 All that said, in my humble opinion, the tours are worth every penny.

 Want to take a Quilt Tour With ME?

-Coming this Spring, 2021, I have teamed up with US Quilt Tours (out of Greenville, SC) to lead a handful of Quilt Tours through the great state of Georgia!
-With several departure dates and locations, beginning in April, 2021, you’ll get a chance to experience first-hand their amazing culture, cuisine and QUILTING!
+Coming this Fall, 2021, I have teamed up with US Quilt Tours (out of Greenville, SC) to lead a handful of Quilt Tours through the great state of Georgia!
+With several departure dates and locations, beginning in September, 2021, you’ll get a chance to experience first-hand their amazing culture, cuisine and QUILTING!